Registration for 2020 Primary Recruitment will open Fall 2019! Scroll down for the schedule.

 What is Primary Recruitment?

 Primary Recruitment takes place in the Spring semester!
 All sororities participate in Primary Recruitment.
-Recruitment is an eleven day process that helps place each Potential New Member in the sorority that’s her best match.
+Recruitment is a twelve day process that helps place each Potential New Member in the sorority that’s her best match.
 There are designated times and schedules that govern this process.
 You must register for recruitment in order to participate.
 Below you can find a breakdown of the requirements to go through recruitment as well as the different rounds that take place during Primary Recruitment.

-Check out the 2019 Recruitment Booklet!
+Stay tuned for the 2020 Recruitment Booklet!
 The recruitment booklet provides details on individual chapters, the recruitment schedule, what to wear, and more.

 Requirements to Participate in Recruitment